osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 Ganeti
 ^^^^^^

-We have used Ganeti for ten years and it continues to be the stable solution for long running VMs that need minimal changes.
+We have used Ganeti for ten years and it continues to be the stable solution for long-running VMs that need minimal changes.
 We have a cluster with eight nodes for small projects and offer VMs at a variety of sizes and platforms, all with full redundant storage using DRBD.
-Ganeti is very simple to use and maintain, however it doesn't provide a public API to deploy and manage the VMs.
+Ganeti is very simple to use and maintain; however, it doesn't provide a public API to deploy and manage the VMs.
 We do have a simple web management interface which allows projects to access the console and power the VM on and off as needed.